krzemienski/awesome-from-stars/README.md

 * [google/emoji-scavenger-hunt](https://github.com/google/emoji-scavenger-hunt): Emoji Scavenger Hunt is an experiment that leverages the power of neural networks and your phone’s camera to identify the real world versions of the emojis we use every day.
 * [tversteeg/emplace](https://github.com/tversteeg/emplace): 👩‍❤️‍💋‍👩 Synchronize installed packages on multiple machines
 * [emscripten-core/emscripten](https://github.com/emscripten-core/emscripten): Emscripten: An LLVM-to-WebAssembly Compiler
+* [BrenekH/encodarr](https://github.com/BrenekH/encodarr): Self-hosted web app for encoding files to a target format using distributed computing.
 * [harvard-dce/encode-for-mediasource](https://github.com/harvard-dce/encode-for-mediasource): Encodes a video file so that it can be played as a MediaSource in the browser.
 Installs ffmpeg and bento, then runs the appropriate commands with them.
 * [CloudNcodeInc/EncodeBox](https://github.com/CloudNcodeInc/EncodeBox): Watch-folder that transcode the input media files to various output formats (adaptive streaming)
 * [facebookresearch/encodec](https://github.com/facebookresearch/encodec): State-of-the-art deep learning based audio codec supporting both mono 24 kHz audio and stereo 48 kHz audio.